Cooling fans are a must for most of today's computer systems.

 This system is more efficient and almost silent but it still has drawbacks since a leak in a system would be devastating - liquid + electricity = 'failure'.

 As computer users add more components and peripherals to their systems, more heat is being generated.
-Additional cooling fans will be necessary to ensure the proper cooling of their system and components.
+Additional fans will be necessary to ensure the proper cooling of their systems and components.
+Make them 'pretty' with RBG fans.